wp-plugins/loading-page/readme.txt

 = Q: Might I display an image as loading screen background? =

 A: Yes, that's possible.
 Go to the settings page of plugin and select the image in the option "Select image as background".
-The image can be displayed tiled or centered.
+The image can be displayed tiled or centred.

 = Q: Are the loading screens supported by all browsers? =